ltn22/LoRaWAN-Wireshark-Dissector/README.md

 ## License

-The SensorLab2 dissector is distributed under the terms of the License GPLv2+: GNU GPL version 2 to comply with the licensing terms of Wireshark.
+This dissector is distributed under the terms of the License GPLv2+: GNU GPL version 2 to comply with the licensing terms of Wireshark.